Aman0509/learningReact/009-advanced-state-management/README.md

    - We call `useContext`(`CartContext`) to retrieve the context value (the value object from `App.js`).
    - We access the provided data (`items`) and functions (`addItem`) from the context using the retrieved value.
    - We use the `addItem` function to add the product to the cart when the button is clicked.

+## Default Value vs `value` prop with `Provider`

+The default value provided during the creation of a context using `createContext` serves a different purpose than the value prop used with the `Provider` component.
+Here's the distinction:

+### Default Value

+- When you create a context using `createContext(defaultValue)`, the `defaultValue` is not used for providing the context value to components.
+- Other less important point of defining default values in `createContext(defaultValue)` is to get these values in your IDE auto-completion.
+- It acts as a fallback in two specific scenarios:
+  - **Testing components in isolation:** If you test a component that consumes the context without wrapping it with a `Provider`, the `defaultValue` will be used to avoid errors.
+  - **No matching Provider:** If a component is nested within the component tree but there's no `Provider` above it in the tree, the `defaultValue` will be used.

+### `value` Prop with `Provider`

+- The `value` prop passed to the `Provider` component is the actual value that will be made available to all descendants of the `Provider` in the component tree.
+- This is the primary mechanism for providing context data to consuming components.
+- Every `Provider` must have a value prop to function correctly.

+In essence, while the default value acts as a safety net in specific situations, the `value` prop with `Provider` is the essential means of actively providing context data to components that need it.

 ---